 The fragrance in this section was like a thick perfume, everything planted here is very fragrant including the herbs.
 We are getting really tired by this point and it was our last new spot before doubling back in the Japanese Garden again and that was because I wanted a couple more pictures and I was hoping that some of the crowds had cleared out by this time.

-I had an awesome day with amazing company< I was so happy that we could leisurely enjoy almost everything the Garden had to offer.
+I had an awesome day with great company.
+I was so happy that we could leisurely enjoy almost everything the garden had to offer.
 I will be back for a picnic next time or to see the leaves change colors or maybe both.
 Have any of you been to a botanic garden in your neck of the woods?
 Did you enjoy it?
 Have any pics?